-Many students with complex health problems and disabilities would not be able to attend school without the health supports that we provide.
-A large number of the students that we serve have developmental delays or other challenges that do not affect their ability to attend school, but may affect their ability to fully benefit from educational routines.
+Students with complex health conditions and disabilities may rely on health supports to attend school.
+Some students may have developmental delays or other conditions that do not affect their ability to attend school, but may affect their ability to fully benefit from educational routines.

-Through the School Health Support Services program, your Care Coordinator arranges in-school access to a wide range of professional health-care services, including:
+Through the School Health Support Services program, a Care Coordinator arranges in-school access to a range of services.